NET-ZERO BUILDING COMMITMENT

 Green and Healthy Buildings

-The Company has been committed to achieving green mark certification for 100% of our owned and/or managed buildings via our Future Value 2030 Sustainability Blueprint targets.
-Similarly, our key subsidiary, M&C, has also stepped up efforts to green our hotels in Asia, Europe, the US, Middle East and New Zealand.
-At the end of 2024, 17 of our hotels based in the United Kingdom (UK) achieved green tourism eco-labels awarded by the UK sustainable tourism authority, Green Tourism.
+The Company has been committed to achieving green mark certification for 100% of our owned and/or managed buildings via our FV2030 targets.
+Similarly, our key subsidiary, M&C, has also stepped up efforts to green our hotels in Asia, Europe, US, Middle East and New Zealand.
+As of December 2025, 17 of our hotels based in the United Kingdom (UK) achieved green tourism eco-labels awarded by the UK sustainable tourism authority, Green Tourism.

 WELL Health-Safety Rating

-In 2024, nine of our properties in Singapore maintained the internationally recognised WELL Health-Safety Rating (HSR) which was originally awarded in 2023.
-These properties are also undergoing recertification for 2025.
-They are: Republic Plaza, City Square Mall, King’s Centre, Palais Renaissance, Quayside Isle, JW Marriott Hotel Singapore South Beach, South Beach, Grand Copthorne Waterfront Hotel Singapore and M Hotel Singapore City Centre.
+Nine of our properties in Singapore maintained the internationally recognised WELL Health-Safety Rating (HSR) in 2025: Republic Plaza, City Square Mall, King’s Centre, Palais Renaissance, Quayside Isle, South Beach, JW Marriott, M Hotel and Grand Copthorne Waterfront.